snuffish/YDB-ToolBox/GUI/README.md

 ### %X & %Y

-This is an internal state-variable that keeps track on your `%X`/`%Y` cursor while rendering your GUI Components.
+These are internal state-variable that keeps track on your `%X`/`%Y` cursor position while rendering your GUI Components.

 The value of `%Y` is being **$INCREMENT**ed after every render on the Y-axis.